What are retirement interest-only (RIO) mortgages and should I get one?

 How do I apply for a retirement interest-only mortgage?

-The easiest way to apply for a retirement interest-only mortgage is by speaking to a fee-free mortgage broker.
+The easiest way to apply for a retirement interest-only mortgage is by first speaking to a fee-free mortgage broker.
 They’ll go over some basic information including how much you would like to borrow and what for.
 They’ll go through your circumstances in detail and recommend a suitable product and help you with the application process and answer any questions you may have.

 What can I use a RIO mortgage for?